novus/novus-jdbc/README.md

 ## Alternatives

 If it isn't clear by the philosophy, this library is built for those who want, need, and/or enjoy dealing directly with raw SQL.
 It could be used as the foundation for a more feature rich library or stand-alone as is.
-For those who don't want to deal with raw SQL or do not relish the thought of reimplementing a larger SQL framework, it is suggested they use one of the already available alternatives:
+For those who don't want to deal with raw SQL, are working with MySQL/MariaDd or do not relish the thought of reimplementing a larger SQL framework, it is suggested they use one of the already available alternatives:

  1. [Querulous], a MySQL specific implementation with a similar API
  2. [Slick], a type safe, composible, SQL DSL which abstracts away the underlying DB
  3. [Squeryl], another type safe DSL which abstracts away the underlying DB yet retains the flavor of raw SQL
  4. [Circumflex], a Scala based ORM under active development and use
  5. [Hibernate], an ORM backed by a friendly, vibrant, and rather large community.
 For those wishing there own special little hell.
+ 6. [SORM], a functional and boilerplate free Scala ORM framework

 [Java JDBC API]: http://docs.oracle.com/javase/tutorial/jdbc/overview/index.html